hisunnymay/community/docs/reference/annotations/confirmation.md

 ::: story

-Bot: Your shopping cart has 1 pizza, 2 cokes.
-Total amount is: $15. *(Implicit Confirmation)*
+Bot: *Your shopping cart has 1 pizza, 2 cokes.
+Total amount is: $15.
+(Implicit Confirmation)<br/>&emsp;&emsp;Order is placed.

-Bot: Order is placed.
 We'll send you to payment now. *Action: send payment card.*

 :::